Adding an HTTP Header

 Content Security Policy (CSP) is a security standard introduced to help prevent cross-site scripting (XSS) and other content injection attacks.
 It achieves this by restricting the sources of content loaded by the user agent to those only allowed by the site operator.

-The HTTP Strict Transport Security (HSTS) header states that your website must only be accessed over the HTTPS protocol.
+The HTTP Strict Transport Security (HSTS) header states that the website must only be accessed over the HTTPS protocol.

 The X-Content-Type-Options header is used to protect against MIME sniffing vulnerabilities.
-These vulnerabilities can occur when a website allows users to upload content to a website however the user disguises a particular file type as something else.
+These vulnerabilities can occur when a website allows users to upload content, however the user disguises a particular file type as something else.
 This can give them the opportunity to perform cross-site scripting and compromise the website.